Amide

 In organic chemistry, an amide, also known as an organic amide or a carboxamide, is a compound with the general formula R\sC(=O)\sNR′R″, where R, R', and R″ represent any group, typically organyl groups or hydrogen atoms.
+The amide functional group plays an important role in the chemistry of life where, as peptide bonds, they link amino acids together to form proteins.

-The amide group is called a peptide bond when it is part of the main chain of a protein, and an isopeptide bond when it occurs in a side chain, as in asparagine and glutamine.
-It can be viewed as a derivative of a carboxylic acid (R\sC(=O)\sOH) with the hydroxyl group (\sOH) replaced by an amino group (\sNR′R″); or, equivalently, an acyl (alkanoyl) group (R\sC(=O)\s) joined to an amino group.
+Amides can be viewed as a derivative of a carboxylic acid (R\sC(=O)\sOH) with the hydroxyl group (\sOH) replaced by an amino group (\sNR′R″); or, equivalently, an acyl (alkanoyl) group (R\sC(=O)\s) joined to an amino group.

 Common amides are formamide (H\sC(=O)\sNH2), acetamide (H3C\sC(=O)\sNH2), benzamide (C6H5\sC(=O)\sNH2), and dimethylformamide (H\sC(=O)\sN(\sCH3)2).
-Some uncommon examples of amides are N-chloroacetamide (H3C\sC(=O)\sNH\sCl) and chloroformamide (Cl\sC(=O)\sNH2).

 Amides are qualified as primary, secondary, and tertiary according to the number of acyl groups bounded to the nitrogen atom.